-Along with this exciting / nerve wracking / rewarding season of my life has come a load of reflecting.
-There’s a plethora of lessons I’ve learned over the last six years, but I couldn’t pass up jotting down 17 of them in honor of being part of the class of 2017:
+Along with this exciting / nerve-wracking / rewarding season of my life has come a load of reflecting.
+There are a plethora of lessons I’ve learned over the last six years, but I couldn’t pass up jotting down 17 of them in honor of being part of the class of 2017:

 - Life isn’t a straight line.

 - I’m capable of more than I know.

 - My past doesn’t define who I am or where I’m going.